upendra223/AI-Voice-Chatbot/README.md

-# Voice Chat Assistant
+# Voice-Based Conversational Assistant

-An AI-powered voice assistant that listens, thinks, and responds in real-time using:
+A real-time AI voice assistant that can hear user input, process it intelligently, and reply instantly through synthesized speech.
+It is built using:

--  OpenRouter + Gemma / Mistral LLMs
+-  OpenRouter with Gemma / Mistral large language models
--  AssemblyAI for real-time speech-to-text (STT)
+-  AssemblyAI for live speech-to-text (STT) transcription
--  ElevenLabs for text-to-speech (TTS)
+-  ElevenLabs for natural-sounding text-to-speech (TTS)
--  Language switching between English 🇺🇸 and Japanese 🇯🇵
+-  Dynamic language switching between English 🇺🇸 and Japanese 🇯🇵

-## Flow Overview
+## Interaction Flow

-1. **User speaks** → Audio captured via mic
+1. User speaks → Audio is captured through the microphone
-2. **AssemblyAI** transcribes the speech in real-time
+2. AssemblyAI converts spoken audio into text in real time
-3. Transcript sent to **OpenRouter LLM** for streaming response
+3. The transcribed text is forwarded to the OpenRouter LLM for a streaming response
-4. Full response passed to **ElevenLabs** for audio generation
+4. The complete response is sent to ElevenLabs to generate speech audio
-5. Assistant speaks back using `<pitch>`, `<rate>`, and `<break>` tags
+5. The assistant replies aloud using <pitch>, <rate>, and <break> speech tags
-6. Switches to japanese if user ask to switch to japanese
+6. The assistant switches to Japanese when the user requests a language change

 ## Tech Stack